in2code-de/powermail/Documentation/ForAdministrators/Installation/Index.rst

       0

  - :Field:
-      Disable Marketing Information
+      Disable marketing information
    :Description:
       If you want to disable all marketing relevant information of powermail, you can enable this checkbox (effected: mail to admin, backend module, mail records, no static typoscript template).
    :DefaultValue:
       0

  - :Field:
-      Disable BE Module
+      Disable BE module
    :Description:
       You can disable the backend module if you don't store mails in your database or if you don't need the module.
    :DefaultValue:
       0

  - :Field:
-      Disable Plugin Information
+      Disable plugin information
    :Description:
       Below every powermail plugin is a short info table with form settings.
-You can disable theese information.
+You can disable these information.
+   :DefaultValue:
+      0

+ - :Field:
+      Disable plugin information mail preview
+   :Description:
+      The plugin information shows 3 latest mails.
+If you want to disable this preview, you can check the button.
    :DefaultValue:
       0